-Roy Walker – Irish Comedian and Former ‘Catchphrase’ Presenter.
+Roy Walker is a legendary Irish Comedian and Former ‘Catchphrase’ Presenter.

-Roy Walker, well known to TV viewers through top ITV game show, Catchphrase, is regarded as one of the UK’s best comedians.
+Comedian Roy is well known to TV viewers from presenting the top ITV game show, Catchphrase.

 Roy Walker was born in Belfast and first became involved in entertainment at school where he sang in the choir and acted in the end-of-term plays.
 He also sang in the local church choir.
 It was as a boy soprano, at the age of fourteen, that he started out on the first steps to a career in showbusiness.
 After auditioning at the Belfast Opera House, Roy was invited to join the celebrated Francis Longford Choir, and for the next twelve months toured extensively, undertaking concert and theatre engagements all over the British Isles – including appearances at the London Palladium and on television.